FuelLabs/intro-to-sway/README.md

 }
 ```

-In the if-condition above, we check if the amount sent exceeds 1,000.
-To visually separate a large number like `1000`, we can use an underscore, like `1_000`.
-If the base asset for this contract is ETH, this would be equal to 1,000 gwei.
+In the if-condition above, we check if the amount sent exceeds 100,000,000.
+To visually separate a large number like `100000000`, we can use an underscore, like `100_000_000`.
+If the base asset for this contract is ETH, this would be equal to 0.1 ETH.

-If the amount exceeds 1,000, we calculate a commission and subtract that from the amount.
+If the amount exceeds 0.1 ETH, we calculate a commission and subtract that from the amount.

 We can use the `transfer` function to send the amount to the item owner.
 The `transfer` function is imported from the standard library and takes three arguments: the number of coins to transfer, the asset ID of the coins, and an Identity to send the coins to.